-If the FSS family owes any money to CMHA's HCV program, the forfeited FSS account shall be reduced by that amount to pay the debt.
+If the FSS family owes any money to CMHA's HCV or Asset Management program, the forfeited FSS account shall be reduced by that amount to pay the debt.
 Any deductions made from the account for amounts due to CMHA will be made before interest is distributed.

-O. PORTABILITY OF FSS CONTRACT AND ESCROW ACCOUNT
+O.N.
+PORTABILITY OF FSS CONTRACT AND ESCROW ACCOUNT